-Ten Don is a short name for Tempura Donburi (天ぷら丼ぶり), and it is usually written as Tendon (天丼).
-If you are in Japan and see Tendon on the menu, don’t worry, it’s not “connective tissue” that’s being served
+Tendon (天丼) is a short name for Tempura Donburi (天ぷら丼ぶり) or Tempura Bowl.
+If you are in Japan and see Tendon on the menu, don’t worry, it’s not “connective tissue” that’s being served. 🙂

-Like many of you, my family enjoys tempura and typically it’s dipped in tsu-yu or simply salt.
+Like many of you, my family dips tempura in Tsuyu (dipping sauce) or sprinkles sea salt to enjoy.
 Today I want to introduce you to another way to enjoy tempura, which is tempura served over steamed rice in a donburi bowl.

 Crispy crunchy tempura on rice is simply delicious.
 If you are eating leftover tempura on the following day, make sure to re-heat tempura in a toaster oven or oven.
 DO NOT use a microwave to heat up because it will make them soggy.
 Enjoy!

-- If you use leftover tempura from previous day, re-heat tempura pieces in the oven or oven toaster.
+- If you use leftover tempura from the previous day, reheat the tempura in the oven or oven toaster.
 Do not microwave as the tempura batter gets too soft.